-The practice offered interpretation services to patients whose first language was not English and to patients with impaired hearing.
-The practice also had an induction loop available.
+The practice offered interpretation services to patients whose first language was not English and to patients with hearing difficulties.
+One of the staff was trained in the use of British sign language.

 The practice made provision for patients to arrange appointments by telephone or in person, and patients could choose to receive appointment reminders by a variety of methods.
 Where patients failed to attend their dental appointments, staff contacted them to re-arrange the appointment and to establish if the practice could assist by providing adjustments to enable patients to receive their treatment.